The Helpers

-The Helpers (released in some countries as Vacancy 4) is a 2012 American horror film by Chris Stokes.
+The Helpers is a 2012 American horror film by Chris Stokes.
 The film was released on September 28, 2012.
-Also known as No Vacancy.
+It was released in some countries as Vacancy 4 and is also known as No Vacancy, although it is unconnected to the 2007 film Vacancy.

 Plot

 The film opens with a scene of newspapers and news broadcasts describing an orphanage which was burned down, resulting in several deaths.
 It then turns to seven friends as they start out on a road trip to Las Vegas, with Phil (JoJo Wright) recording the trip for his girlfriend Julia.
 The group hits a road block en route to their destination, prompting them to take a detour that results in several flat tires.
 The group decides that the women will remain behind to watch the truck while the men go to look for help.
 The men eventually come across a rest-stop motel that sells tires, introducing themselves to the gas attendant Brad and the shop owner Steve (Braxton Davis) and Norah (Dallas Lovato).
 Steve offers to not only fix the truck and pick up the girls, but to provide free alcoholic drinks, in addition to letting the group stay at the neighboring motel for the night.
 One of the group members, Todd (Dustin Harnish), is originally hesitant about the proposition, but eventually agrees to it.
 After a wild night of drinking and partying, the group falls asleep in the motel.